romainpi/storyblok-to-zod/README.md

 # storyblok-to-zod

-Generate a Zod schema from your Storyblok components. _Datasources soon_.
+Generates a Zod schema from your Storyblok components.

 Useful for defining Zod schemas for [Astro's Content Collections][astro-collections].